Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 Why quinoa is regarded to be a superfood

 Quinoa has been around forever.
 It has gained considerable traction recently, for being a superfood.
-Not only this, the UN, declared 2013 as the “year of quinoa”, because of its important role in eradication of hunger, poverty and malnutrition.
-Quinoa is easy to cultivate, and has a great nutritional profile.
+Not only this, but the UN also declared 2013 as the “year of quinoa,” because of its important role in the eradication of hunger, poverty and malnutrition.
+Quinoa is easy to cultivate and has an excellent nutritional profile.
 Not surprising then, that it won this accolade.

 Did you know that 1 cup of quinoa has 8-9 g of protein – the same amount as one cup of whole milk.
-Regarded to be a complete protein, quinoa has all 9 essential amino acids (building blocks of protein), that your body needs.
-I think you’d agree that it’s a great plant based source of protein.
+Regarded to be a complete protein, quinoa has all nine essential amino acids (building blocks of protein) that your body needs.
+I think you’d agree that it’s a great plant-based source of protein.

 As someone who struggles to digest gluten, I rely heavily on quinoa – it’s a life-saver!
-When I discovered I couldn’t handle gluten too well, and began to omit it from my diet, I would worry that I’d be compromising on important nutrients, like fiber.
-I had my eyes set on finding recipes that were nutritionally balanced – with ingredients I could tolerate.
+When I discovered I couldn’t handle gluten too well and began to omit it from my diet, I would worry that I’d be compromising on important nutrients, like fibre.
+I had my eyes set on finding nutritionally balanced recipes – with ingredients I could tolerate.